Daronnat/Phonochrome/README.md

 Contact : sylvain.daronnat@hotmail.fr

-# Phonochrome
+# Phonochrome : Colorizing graphemes using a g2p WFST based software
-Related to the Kinephone project : http://kinephones.u-grenoble3.fr/#/en_gb/1/table Phonochrome aims to create the best set of contrasted colors for the maximum number of languages.
+Phonochrome aims to create the best set of contrasted colors for the maximum number of languages.
 For more informations please read the PDF file(s) located in this depository (in french).